Our Story

 In the summer of 2023, it was time to take the next step.

-While vacationing on a beautiful lake in northern Michigan, Chelsea took Katie out on an intimate sunset boat ride.
-During a romantic talk about the future, Chelsea looked for the perfect moment.
+While vacationing on a beautiful lake in northern Michigan, Chelsea took Katie on an intimate sunset boat ride.
+They took in the picturesque setting and had a romantic talk about the future, while Chelsea waited for the perfect moment.

-A few minutes before the sun went down, in the very center of the lake, a hummingbird flew over the boat, in the middle of the lake.
+A few minutes before the sun went down, while out in the very center of the lake, a hummingbird flew over the boat, seemingly out of nowhere.
 Chelsea took that as a sign.
 She popped the question, and the rest is history.